Welcome to the UNM-G Writing Center!

 If you could ask a professor anything, what would it be?

-Each week, we choose a question from our Ask a Professor Box located in our office, interview a professor, and publish their thoughts in this corner!
+We choose a question from our Ask a Professor Box located in our office, interview a professor, and publish their thoughts in this corner!

 "The help students received was imperative and so effective in helping them move forward on their writing assignments."